AI Try-On Experience for Online Fashion Retail

 The Technology That's Changing How We Shop Online

 When Amazon launched its virtual try-on feature for shoes in 2022, the e-commerce giant signaled a fundamental shift in how consumers would interact with fashion online.
 Today, major retailers including Shopify-powered brands, Target, and H&M are racing to implement similar AI-powered fitting technologies that allow shoppers to visualize products on their own bodies before purchasing.
 This isn't merely a convenience feature—it's becoming a competitive necessity.
-According to Statista, the global AI in fashion market is projected to reach $4.4 billion by 2027, growing at a compound annual rate of over 36%.
+According to ecommerce teams, the global AI in fashion market is projected to reach a controlled budget billion by 2027, growing at a compound annual rate of over measurable.

 The core technology combines computer vision, generative AI, and body measurement algorithms to create realistic representations of how garments will look on individual body types.
 Unlike early augmented reality filters that simply superimposed flat images, modern AI try-on systems account for fabric draping, body shape variations, lighting conditions, and movement.
 Nordstrom and other premium retailers have invested heavily in these capabilities, recognizing that accurate fit visualization directly correlates with customer satisfaction and retention.